kilfour/QuickMGenerate/README.md

 ###Generating unique values.
-Use the `.Unique()` extension method.
+Use the `.Unique(object key)` extension method.

 Makes sure that every generated value is unique.

 When asking for more unique values than the generator can supply, an exception is thrown.

-**Issue** : Multiple unique generators can be defined in one 'composed' generator, but currently interfere with eachother.
+Multiple unique generators can be defined in one 'composed' generator, without interfering with eachother by using a different key.

+When using the same key for multiple unique generators all values across these generators are unique.

 ###Apply.